sebastiansauer/hpstr-jekyll-theme/_posts/2017-10-06-chloromap.md

 ## Test it

 Now, enough of grey theory!
-Unfortunately, I don't know any nice Hamlet citation here, which would certainly be impressing.
+Unfortunately, I don't know any nice Hamlet citation here, which would certainly be impressive.

 ```r